bretstad/taoofeastwood/README.md

-The site will be compiled into `docs/` for simple gh-pages deployment, and the served site will be available at `localhost:8080` or e.g. `tao.hexxie.com:8080`.
+The site will be compiled into `docs/` for simple gh-pages deployment, and the served site will be available at `localhost:8080`.

 You can also run individual commands: